temporalio/edu-appdatasec-java-code/exercises/custom-converter/README.md

-# Exercise 1: Implement a Custom Data Converter
+# Exercise 1: Implement a Custom Codec

 During this exercise, you will:

 - Output typical payloads from a Temporal Workflow using the default Data Converter
-- Implement a Custom Data Converter that encrypts Workflow output
+- Implement a Custom Codec that compresses Workflow output
 - Enable a Failure Converter and demonstrate parsing its output

 Make your changes to the code in the `practice` subdirectory (look for